andrew/ultimate-awesome/README.md

 - [awesome](https://github.com/nerkarso/awesome) - ✨ Collection of awesome technologies that I use in my projects.
 - [awesome-ndd-gamedev](https://github.com/nientedidecente/awesome-ndd-gamedev) - A list of useful resources used or suggested by NDD Games.
 - [awesome-tools](https://github.com/NikolaLohinski/awesome-tools) - 🤷 Everything I thought interesting keeping record of !.
-- [awesome-time-paradox-movies](https://github.com/nikvoronin/awesome-time-paradox-movies) - A finely tuned list of the Awesome Time Paradox Movies.
+- [awesome-time-paradox-movies](https://github.com/nikvoronin/awesome-time-paradox-movies) - A curated list of films that explicitly explore time paradoxes, causality violations, or unconventional time-travel narratives, targeting sci-fi enthusiasts and fans of cerebral storytelling.
 - [awesome-economics](https://github.com/niyumard/awesome-economics) - A list of available resources (especially data and insight) for every economist.
 - [awesome-gtnn](https://github.com/n-kats/awesome-gtnn) - Lists of awesome resources for geometric or topological neural network.
 - [awesomenoizu](https://github.com/noizu/awesomenoizu) - Overview of Interesting Repos and Forks I am involved in.